 The OASDI program operates on an essentially pay-as-you-go (PAYGO) financing basis.
-Under a PAYGO plan, benefit levels do not depend on the accumulation of individual contributions, as in a defined contribution plan, nor do annual contributions depend on scheduled future benefits of current workers and beneficiaries, as in an advance-funded defined benefit plan.
+Under a PAYGO plan, benefits do not depend on the accumulation of individual contributions, as in a defined contribution plan, nor do annual contributions depend on scheduled future benefits of current workers and beneficiaries, as in an advance-funded defined benefit plan.
 Rather, the total benefits paid in a year determine the combined amount that workers and employers need to contribute to fund the system for that year.

 This note presents analysis of theoretical money's worth ratios for hypothetical workers with various earnings patterns and levels under the Old-Age, Survivors, and Disability Insurance (OASDI) program.
 The money's worth ratio is the ratio of the present value of expected benefits to the present value of expected payroll taxes (contributions)2 for an individual or a cohort of workers.
 A value of greater than one for this ratio indicates that, on a present value basis, more money is expected to be received in benefits than is expected to be paid in payroll taxes over the lifetime of that individual or cohort.
-For a group of workers and their dependents, money's worth ratios attempt to answer the question: How do benefits compare to payroll tax contributions?
+For an individual or group of workers and associated dependents, money's worth ratios attempt to answer the question: How do benefits compare to payroll tax contributions?
 In other words, do particular individuals or groups get their "money's worth"?
-3 than 1 percent of total program cost, the real value of OASDI benefits is extraordinarily high.

 Money's worth ratios for a PAYGO-financed benefit program reflect only theoretical values for contributions on a cohort basis.
 Payments to beneficiaries each year, in comparison to the total cost of (or resources used by) the program for that year, determine the real value of benefits under a PAYGO social insurance program.
-On this basis, with current administrative expenses of less
+On this basis, with current administrative expenses of less than 1 percent of total program cost, the value of OASDI benefits is extraordinarily high.

-1 Money's worth ratios are theoretical measures that are not directly relevant for a pay-as-you-go financed benefit program, as discussed later in this section
+Money's worth ratios are theoretical measures that are not directly relevant for a pay-as-you-go financed benefit program, as discussed later in this section.

 Money's worth ratios do not reflect the value of reducing the risk to individuals for extreme outcomes, such as death or disability at very young ages or survival to very old ages.
-In addition, OASDI money's worth ratios do not compare adequately with similar ratios from private-sector plans, because many features of OASDI benefits are not typically available in private-sector plans.
+In addition, OASDI money's worth ratios are not truly comparable with similar ratios from private-sector plans, because many features of OASDI benefits are not typically available in private-sector plans.
 Two such features are annual cost-of-living adjustments and benefits for life in the event of disability.
 However, money's worth ratio analysis does indicate the relative value of benefits that the OASDI program provides across generations and types of workers.
+While the money's worth ratios in this note do not reflect any differences in mortality by earnings level, we recognize the tendency for higher earners to have greater life expectancy, which would offset, to some degree, the progressive nature of benefits on a lifetime basis.

-All estimates in this note use the methods and assumptions from the intermediate scenario of the 2016 Trustees Report.
+All estimates in this note use the methods and assumptions from the intermediate scenario of the 2017 Trustees Report.
 Tables 1 through 6 present money's worth ratios for hypothetical scaled workers who differ by year of birth, earnings level, and family grouping.
 Tables 1 and 4 show the money's worth ratios for the Present Law Scheduled scenario, which uses contributions and benefits scheduled under present law.
 Because projected scheduled income will not fully finance scheduled benefits for the OASDI program after 2033, we include two additional scenarios described below.